h843215/N-gram-Language-Model-in-Python/README.md

-# N-gram-Language-Model-in-Python
+# N-gram Language Model in Python

-   This n-grams language model can deal with the small tasks such as tokenize, detokenize, get n-grams and retrieve the counts and probability of words.
+   This n-grams language model can deal with the small tasks such as tokenize, detokenize, get n-grams and retrieve the counts and probability of words from language data.

+# Instruction
+   This is the n-gram language model.
+You could first run main.py by using python shell.
+First, it will show up the small window where you can upload and save your text file which you're going to analyze.
+Then, you can close the window and typing the fuctions from corpus.py and lm.py on the python shell to examine the text.
+From the corpus.py, you could use tokenize and detokenize functions to inspect the text.
+For tokenizing the text, you could first type "from corpus import tokenize" on the python shell then type "print(tokenize(your filename))".
+After that you would get the result you want.
+For detokenizing, you could follow the same instructions above just change "tokenize" to "detokenize".
+For the functions from lm.py, for example you would like to get n-grams, you could type "from lm import get_ngrams" on python shell then type "print(get_ngrams(your tokens, number of n-gram))".
+Then you would get the n-grams you want.
+For other functions, you could just change the name of function then you could get what you want.